Registered Homeopath, Lifestyle Coach & Well-being Facilitator

 My role as a Homeopath, Lifestyle Coach and Well-being Facilitator is to guide and empower you to help you to make the necessary changes to improve your health and well-being.
 My approach is flexible, designed to be personalised to meet your individual needs and to work alongside conventional treatments.
 My motivation to work in this area started over 25 years ago when I first experienced poor health myself and managed to significantly improve my own health and well-being by using these type of approaches.

-Homeopathy is a form of holistic medicine used by over 200 million people worldwide to treat both acute and chronic conditions.
-Holistic forms of medicine support the whole person which includes psychological, emotional, spiritual and physical well-being.
+As I mentioned above, Homeopathy is a form of holistic medicine, it is used by over 200 million people worldwide to treat both acute and chronic conditions.
 Homeopathy is based on the principle of ‘like cures like’ – in other words, a substance taken in small amounts will cure the same symptoms it causes if it was taken in large amounts.